How Soon Can I Get an Abortion?

 Mexico:

 Note: If your waiting period causes you to exceed the threshold restriction, abortion is no longer an option in your situation.
-There is no exception in the law for someone who crosses the gestational limit during this waiting period or who passes this limit while awaiting further tests ordered by a doctor.
+In this case, the wait time has resolved the decision for you.
+There is no legal exception if you cross the gestational limit during this waiting period or while awaiting further tests ordered by a doctor.

 Abortion as Soon as Possible?!